24. Pics from around Antalya and goodbye Turkey

 So that ends our stay in Turkey.
 We had an adventure that we never would have imagined.
 We had some great times and we had some sad times as we experienced the grief of a nation in mourning.

 One more experience that we hadn't mentioned in fear of worrying many of our friends and family was the warning we received from the Australian authorities about potential bombings in Istanbul in the immediate area we were in.
 Apparently, there are factions fighting amongst themselves.
-Two months ago, eight people were killed and scores injured when a bomb went off in the busy street we frequented daily however we refused to live in fear it was to happen whilst we were there.
+Two months ago, eight people were killed and scores injured when a bomb went off in the busy street we frequented daily, however, we refused to live in the fear that it may happen while we were there.
 There was one incident where I got nervous after seeing a backpack sitting in the middle of Taksim Square unattended.
 We didn't stick around to find out!

 I write this post the day after landing in Catania Sicily.
 More to come on that!